 The President will notify the sender and acknowledge receipt of the reported violation or suspected violation within five business days.
 All reports will be promptly investigated, and appropriate corrective action will be taken if warranted by the investigation.

-Anti-Discrimination Policy

-ACTEAZ does not discriminate based on race, color, sex, sexual orientation, creed, religion, age, national origin, disability, marital status, veteran status, citizenship status, genetic information or any other attribute or characteristic protected by law.
-Our association is dedicated to ensuring the fulfillment of this policy.
+Diversity StatementACTEAZ is dedicated to fostering a diverse, inclusive, and welcoming community where all Career and Technical Education (CTE) professionals and stakeholders feel valued, supported, and empowered to make a difference.
+We strive to create an environment that celebrates differences, promotes equity, and inspires every individual to contribute meaningfully to Arizona’s workforce and communities.
+Together, we are building a stronger, more inclusive future through the power of CTE.

 ACTEAZ Website